 The Commit button will also write to the Project Server ReportingDB table called MSP_EPMProjectCommit.
 This table contains all projects within the Portfolio Analysis and their relative decisions (Selected, NotSelected, Forced in/out, etc.).

-Figure 9.26: Project Portfolio Management Lifecycle [09-26-projectManagementLifecycle-selected.tif]

-Once committed, the projects in the portfolio analysis now move to the Select phase of the Project Portfolio Lifecycle, as illustrated in Figure 9.26.
+Once committed, the projects in the portfolio analysis now move to the Select phase of the Project portfolio lifecycle, as illustrated in Figure 9.26.
 In this generic PPM model, these selected projects are now authorized for detailed planning and execution in the Plan and Manage phases of the PPM lifecycle.

+Figure 9.26 Project Portfolio Management Lifecycle [09-26-projectManagementLifecycle-selected.tif]

 Measuring for ROI

-Monitoring and reviewing the performance of a portfolio is highly recommended, this can be achieved by the use of Dashboards and other reporting formats supported by the Project Server 2010 solution.
+Monitoring and reviewing the performance of a portfolio is highly recommended.
+It can be performed by the use of dashboards and other reporting formats supported by the Project Server 2010 solution.

-Before we start configuring the tool, we must first have a good understanding of what we plan to measure.
-As we indicated earlier in this chapter, performance measurement enables an organization to assess, monitor and course-correct performance and align all employees with key business objectives.
-We need to be aware of the impact that our selection of metrics can have on performance in an organization and be mindful of their impact on motivation and behavior.
+Before we start configuring the tool, we must have a good understanding of what we plan to measure.
+As we indicated earlier in this chapter, performance measurement enables an organization to assess, monitor, and course-correct performance and align all employees with key business objectives.
+We need to be aware of the impact that our selection of metrics can have on performance in an organization and be mindful of the impact on motivation and behavior.

-Let’s first examine some popular financial measures starting with some of the more common investment analysis techniques.
+Let’s first examine some popular financial measures, starting with some of the more common investment analysis techniques.

 Once you have created an optimized mix of projects and fully evaluated this mix against costs and resources, you are ready to commit the portfolio and move the projects to the next collection of stages and phases for detailed planning and executing of projects.
 The process of committing takes field information from a saved scenario and applies it to views and fields in other project detail pages.
 Many of the fields are locked as baseline fields so you have a baseline value for later comparison against actual results.